Our IPF research

 What is IPF?

-Idiopathic pulmonary fibrosis (IPF) scars your lungs and reduces the efficiency of your breathing.
+Idiopathic pulmonary fibrosis (IPF) is a lung condition that scars your lungs and reduces the efficiency of your breathing.
 Find out more.